backstage/backstage/plugins/techdocs-backend/api-report.md

 import { TechDocsDocument } from '@backstage/techdocs-common';
 import { TokenManager } from '@backstage/backend-common';

-// Warning: (ae-forgotten-export) The symbol "RouterOptions" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "createRouter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)